jodafons/lps-cluster/servers/slurm-server/README.md

 **This step should be done ONLY on the host(slurmctld/login) machine**

-First you have to install some prerequisites
+First you have to install some prerequisites and MURGE for authentication

 ```
-apt install -y gcc make ruby ruby-dev libmariadb-dev-compat libmariadb-dev mariadb-server bzip2
+apt install -y gcc make ruby ruby-dev libmariadb-dev-compat libmariadb-dev mariadb-server bzip2 libmunge-dev libmunge2 munge
 ```

-Then install MUNGE for authentication
+Then start murge service:

 ```
-apt install libmunge-dev libmunge2 libmunge
 systemctl enable munge
 systemctl start munge
 ```